docker/docs/docker-hub/index.md

 ## Create a Docker ID

-To explore Docker Hub, you'll need to create an account by following the directions in [Your Docker ID](/docker-hub/accounts.md).
+To explore Docker Hub, you need to create an account by following the directions in [Your Docker ID](/docker-hub/accounts.md).

 > **Note**: You can search for and pull Docker images from Hub without logging